 Choosing the right AFC tech: three key considerations

-The range of technology solutions targeted at AFC processes in banks is constantly growing – and with it, the promise to solve all of a financial crime investigations team’s challenges.
+The range of technology solutions targeted at Anti-Financial Crime (AFC) processes in banks is constantly growing – and with it, the promise to solve all of a financial crime investigations team’s challenges.
 Identifying the most useful solution amongst hundreds of products with similar messaging is difficult.
 Here are three considerations that may help potential technology buyers work out what solution suits their organisation best.

 Enhance existing capabilities

 If an FI already has a team of experienced investigators, there’s little to be gained by completely replacing them with technology.
 Instead, a solution that enhances their capabilities is needed.
 Fortunately, some of today’s AFC technology solutions are designed to meet the requirements of a law enforcement or national security use case, meaning that the needs of an experienced investigator are at their core.
 For example, a solution might offer tools to help an experienced investigator identify the most important information without making decisions on their behalf.

 It’s also important to ensure that the investigator doesn’t have to use multiple different technologies to do their job: the existence of platforms that offer end-to-end solutions are critical in avoiding additional silos or operational complexity.
 In this way, investigators can conduct effective investigations quickly and accurately, helping to establish the investigative approach as central to an FI’s AFC procedures.